domm/DBIx-SchemaChecksum/README.md

 **Caveat:** `DBIx::SchemaChecksum` only works with database engines that support changes to the schema inside a transaction.
-We know this works wit PostgreSQL and SQLite.
+We know this works with PostgreSQL and SQLite.
 We know it does not work with MySQL and Oracle.
 We don't know how other database engines behave, but would be happy to hear about your experiences.